 Alexander Bell was one of the primary inventors of the telephone.
 On March 10, 1876, his hard work paid off culminating in the first successful telephone call.

-One hundred and twenty-six years later, a communication business started an advertising campaign with Paul Marcarelli, known as the “Test Man.”
-The Test Man would speak into a cell phone the words, “Can you hear me now?”
+One hundred and twenty-six years later, a communication business started an advertising campaign with Paul Marcarelli, known as the “Test Man,” who spoke into a cell phone the iconic words, “Can you hear me now?”

-Even with the invention and successful use of the telephone, Mr. Bell still couldn’t claim he was the first to call out to mankind.
+But even with the invention and successful use of the telephone, Mr. Bell still couldn’t claim he was the first to call out to mankind.